Arctvrvs/64-bit-CPU/docs/page_walker.md

 returns the physical address and fault status according to the stored permission bits.
 This placeholder does not implement page table walks from memory.
+When instantiated from Python it may receive a ``CoverageModel``.
+Each lookup records whether a page walk was performed and if it faulted.